octronnnnnn/calculator/README.md

 # Calculator

 This is a project for [The Odin Project](https://www.theodinproject.com/lessons/foundations-calculator).

-Its a calculator with a simple UI
+It*s a calculator with a simple UI.

 See the project [here](https://octronnnnnn.github.io/calculator/).